ipspace/blog/content/posts/2021/12/bgp-anycast-lab.md

 We'll use BGP as the endpoint reachability protocol and OSPF as the core IGP:

 * Switches run OSPF on the core links and belong to BGP AS 65000
-* Spine switches are also BGP route reflectors
+* Spine switch is also a BGP route reflectors[^RRMore]
 * Leaf switches are route reflector clients
 * IBGP sessions follow the physical fabric topology
 * Anycast servers run only BGP.
 They are in AS 65101
 * There are EBGP sessions between anycast servers and adjacent switches.
 There are no IBGP sessions between the anycast servers.

+[^RRMore]: In a real network you'd have more than one spine switch, and they would all be route reflectors for redundancy reasons.

 {{<figure src="/2021/12/bgp-anycast-sessions.png" caption="BGP sessions in the BGP anycast lab">}}

-**Ideal end result**: three equal-cost paths toward the anycast prefix on L1 and S2.
+**Ideal end result**: three equal-cost paths toward the anycast prefix on L1 and S1.

 **Acceptable end result**: three equal-cost paths toward the anycast prefix on S1.
 All traffic from L1 has to go through S1 anyway (although that won't be the case once we turn on MPLS).